Release date: 2/10/2016

-STATESVILLE, NC – Carolina Farm Credit is excited to announce that it is now accepting grant applications for its new Corporate Mission Fund.
-2015 marks the first year grants will be distributed from the earnings of that investment.
+STATESVILLE, NC – Carolina Farm Credit is excited to announce that it is now accepting grant applications for its Corporate Mission Fund.
+The Carolina Farm Credit Board of Directors recently approved adding an additional $2 million dollars to this fund.
+2016 is the second year that grants will be distributed from the earnings of the fund.

 Read issues of our magazine to get association and member news.